wintercms/docs/database-traits.md

 ];
 ```

-The source value supports the dotted notation to generate a slug from a relation's property value:
+The source value also supports using dot notation to generate a slug from a relation's attribute:

 ```php
 protected $slugs = [
     'slug' => ['first_name', 'family.last_name']